Party Bus Rentals in Richmond

 Does crossing the Richmond-San Rafael Bridge or Bay Bridge add to the cost?

-Toll costs for the Richmond-San Rafael Bridge (I-580) and the Bay Bridge (I-80) are typically included in the all-inclusive quote you receive through PartyBuses.net — you should confirm this when you review your specific quote, but most East Bay operators bundle bridge tolls rather than billing them separately after the trip.
+Toll costs for the Richmond-San Rafael Bridge (I-580) and the Bay Bridge (I-80) are typically included in the quote you receive through PartyBuses.net — you should confirm this when you review your specific quote, but most East Bay operators bundle bridge tolls rather than billing them separately after the trip.
 The Richmond-San Rafael Bridge currently charges a base toll for passenger vehicles, and commercial vehicle rates differ; your operator handles the toll payment during transit.
 Make sure your quote explicitly states what is and isn't included before you confirm your reservation.

 Can a party bus pick up from the Richmond BART station?